Oracle APEX Installation Documentation

 where

-script to create and update APEX Instance Administrator account.
-For example:SQL>@apxchpwd.sql Enter the administrator's username [ADMIN] Enter ADMIN's email [ADMIN] Enter ADMIN's password []
+apxchpwd.sqlscript to create and update APEX Instance Administrator account.
+For example:SQL>@apxchpwd.sql Enter the administrator's username [ADMIN] Enter ADMIN's email [ADMIN] Enter ADMIN's password []type the password hereConfiguring the

 Full development environment.